COP29 closes with last minute deal on climate funding – DW – 11/23/2024

 The $300 billion promised is far lower than what developing countries were hoping for.

-"At COP29, developed nations once again coerced developing countries into accepting a financial deal woefully inadequate to address the gravity of our global climate crisis," said Harjeet Singh of the Fossil Fuel Non-Proliferation Treaty Initiative.
-"The deal fails to provide the critical support required for developing countries to transition swiftly from fossil fuels to clean, renewable energy systems, or to prepare for the devastating impacts of the climate crisis."
+"The deal fails to provide the critical support required for developing countries to transition swiftly from fossil fuels to clean, renewable energy systems, or to prepare for the devastating impacts of the climate crisis," said Harjeet Singh of the Fossil Fuel Non-Proliferation Treaty Initiative.

+Ani Dasgupta president of the World Resources Institute said it "was not enough" but praised negotiators for making a deal that "at least tripled climate financing flowing to developing countries" despite difficult geopolitical headwinds and called it an "important downpayment toward a safer, more equitable future."

 Low-income countries are seeing increasingly extreme floods, droughts, heat waves, storms and rising sea levels and do not have the resources to deal with them.
 Developed countries are responsible for the majority of historical emissions causing the planet to heat up.
 By 2050 climate change is expected to cause $38 trillion in damages around the world, according one estimate.